 - the position of pre-accession funds in these negotiations.

-What will you learn?
+What you learned?

-The webinar will be an opportunity to present and discuss key features of public finances at the EU level, i.e. of the medium-term financial framework and annual budget, prior to the beginning of the negotiations about the post-2020 EU budget, including the implications on funds to be allocated for pre-accession purposes.
+This webinar was an opportunity to learn and discuss the key features of EU public finances, i.e. its medium-term financial framework and annual budget, prior to the beginning of negotiations about the post-2020 EU budget, including the implications on funds to be allocated for pre-accession purposes.

-After attending this webinar, participants will:
+After attending this webinar, participants :

-- ‘’The EU budget after 2020’’, Begg I (2017), SIEPS
+- „The EU budget after 2020’’, Begg I (2017), SIEPS

-- ‘’White paper on the future of Europe’’, (2017), European Commission
+- „White paper on the future of Europe’’, (2017), European Commission

 - „Reflection paper on the future of EU finances’’, (2017), European Commission

-When: March 28, 2018 from 10:00 until 11:30 CET.
+When: March 28, 2018 from 10:00 until 11:30 CEST.

 Participation is free of charge.